 Food Security

-Food is a fundamental human need, essential for sustaining life and maintaining health.
+Food is a fundamental human need that is essential for sustaining life and health.
 When food is unavailable or in short supply, human survival and well-being are at serious risk.
-Thus, it is crucial to understand the concept of food security at the individual, household, national, regional, and global levels.
+Thus, understanding the concept of food security at the individual, household, national, regional, and global levels are crucial.

-Food security is recognised as a fundamental human right by the United Nations (1948) in Article 25 of the Universal Declaration of Human Rights.
+Food security is recognized as a fundamental human right by the United Nations (1948) in Article 25 of the Universal Declaration of Human Rights.
 The declaration affirms that "Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing, medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control."
-Despite this acknowledgement and the establishment of numerous initiatives and institutions designed to combat food insecurity, many parts of the world continue to grapple with this challenge.
+Despite this acknowledgment and the establishment of numerous initiatives and institutions designed to combat food insecurity, many parts of the world continue to grapple with this challenge.

 Food security is an expansive, multifaceted concept that intersects with various disciplines.
-Norhasmah (2021) describes it as a multidimensional phenomenon encompassing a wide range of issues, including animal and crop production, nutrition, urbanisation, and environmental sustainability.
-It includes elements such as agricultural practices, food safety and preservation, dietary habits, technological advancement, affordability, and sustainable consumption (Havas & Salman, 2011; Sastry et al., 2011).
-According to Jones et al. (2013), the concept has been interpreted through multiple disciplinary lenses: agriculture, nutrition, sociology, economics, anthropology, and food science, each offering a unique perspective.
+Norhasmah (2021) describes it as a multidimensional phenomenon encompassing several issues, including animal and crop production, nutrition, urbanization and environmental sustainability.
+It includes agricultural practices, food safety and preservation, dietary habits, technological advancement, affordability, and sustainable consumption (Havas & Salman, 2011; Sastry et al., 2011).
+Jones et al. (2013) interpreted the concept through multiple disciplinary lenses: agriculture, nutrition, sociology, economics, anthropology, and food science, each offering a unique perspective.

-The 1996 World Food Summit introduced four critical pillars of food security:
+The 1996 World Food Summit introduced the following four critical pillars of food security:

-Physical Availability of Food: This refers to the supply aspect and is influenced by food production levels, stock reserves, and net trade flows.
+Physical Availability of Food: This refers to supply and is influenced by food production levels, stock reserves, and net trade flows.

-Economic and Physical Access to Food: Even if food is available at the national or international level, it does not ensure that all households can access it.
-Hence, income levels, market prices, and infrastructure play significant roles in determining food accessibility.
+Economic and Physical Access to Food: Even if food is available at the national or international level, it does not ensure that all households have access to it.
+Income levels, market prices, and infrastructure play significant roles in determining food accessibility.

-Food Utilisation: This pillar emphasises how the body processes nutrients.
-Proper nutrition results from healthy feeding practices, food preparation, dietary diversity, and fair food distribution within households.
+Food utilization: This pillar emphasizes how the body processes nutrients.
+Healthy feeding practices, food preparation, dietary diversity, and fair food distribution within households result in proper nutrition.

-Stability over Time: Food security must be consistent.
-A person may be food secure today but vulnerable tomorrow due to disruptions like adverse weather, economic downturns, or political instability.
-Periodic or chronic instability in access to food contributes to food insecurity.
+Stability over Time: Consistent food security A person may be food secure today but vulnerable tomorrow due to disruptions such as adverse weather, economic downturns, or political instability.
+Periodic or chronic food insecurity contributes to food insecurity.

 The definition of food security and what qualifies as food security or food insecurity has been the subject of extensive academic debate.
-Numerous scholars, researchers, and institutions have proposed various definitions of food security over time.
-According to Norhasmah (2021), there are approximately 200 definitions of food security, yet none are universally comprehensive due to the concept's evolving nature (Jones, 2013).
-Pinstrup-Andersen (2009) noted that food security was initially understood as a nation's ability to produce enough food to meet the population's caloric and nutritional requirements.
+Over time, numerous scholars, researchers, and institutions have proposed various definitions of food security.
+According to Norhasmah (2021), there are approximately 200 definitions of food security, yet none are universally comprehensive due to the evolving nature of the concept (Jones, 2013).
+Pinstrup-Andersen (2009) noted that food security was initially understood as a nation’s ability to produce enough food to meet the population’s caloric and nutritional requirements.

 Food Availability

-Initially, the concept of food security centred around food availability, as reflected in the 1974 United Nations definition.
-The emphasis was on agriculture, trade, marketing policies, and transportation systems, all aimed at ensuring an adequate food supply for everyone.
-Both domestic and international policy frameworks prioritised making food available through various channels.
+Initially, the concept of food security was centered around food availability, as reflected in the 1974 United Nations definition.
+The emphasis was on agriculture, trade, marketing policies, and transportation systems, all of which aimed to ensure an adequate food supply for everyone.
+Both domestic and international policy frameworks prioritize making food available through various channels.
 However, Saweda et al. (2011) noted that although availability is foundational, it alone is insufficient to guarantee food security.
-Indeed, for food to be accessed and utilised, it must first be available.
+Indeed, for food to be accessed and utilized, it must first be available.